onzag/itemize/docs/tutorials/airbnb/07-redesign.md

 ## Fragments to the Rescue

-Fragments are not special, they are just a bit of text in a table, just another item and unlike users they do not hold some special meaning to itemize, you could drop them altogether, add more properties to them, whatever you fancy; by definition a fragment is just an item that holds some text that is supposed to be a template or represent a view.
+Fragments are not special, they are just html text templates, just another item and unlike users they do not hold some special meaning to itemize, you could drop them altogether, add more properties to them, whatever you fancy; by definition a fragment is just an item that holds some text that is supposed to be a template or represent a view.

 Now as standard they are part of the cms module, and exist within `cms/fragment` where a lot of "fragment like" elements exist, such as articles, or other similar content.